This article is brought to you by Aura.

 If you’re trying to rebuild or repair your credit, the last thing you need is to get scammed.
 Learn how to spot illegal credit repair and CPN number scams.

-An illustration of a scammer holding up an ID card over their head
+Illustration of a scammer holding an ID card above their head

 Aura’s app keeps you safe from scams, fraud, and identity theft.
 Try Aura for free.